 - Constantly check your tyre pressure.
 Tyre pressures naturally decrease as air slowly bleeds through the tyre's inner liner, meaning regular checks are a necessity.

-- Regularly inspector your tyre’s tread surface to check if any screws, metal shards or fractured glass may have penetrated.
+- Regularly inspect your tyre’s tread surface to check if any screws, metal shards or fractured glass may have penetrated.

 - Make sure that you buy or have your tyres fitted by a reputable outlet.